 - 1. At least one VO shall be positioned near the flight line, within earshot at normal conversational voice levels.
-If needed, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
-The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 3.
-As the MAAC approved altitude flying area is within 2nm laterally or 500' vertically of adjacent controlled airspace, the VO cannot assume any other roles.
+If need be, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
+The VO, or responsible person nearby, shall be equipped with a radio capable of monitoring 126.7mhz. - 3.
+The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 4.
+As the MAAC approved altitude flying area is more than 2nm or 500' or more below the base of controlled airspace, the VO may also be an RPIC.